- Getting started

 It’s not a bad idea to tack on a disability rider to your life insurance policy if one is available.
 But don’t consider it an adequate replacement for a separate individual long-term disability policy.

-Disability insurance terminology
+Physician disability insurance terminology

 Below is a list of terms — not covered in the above sections — to help you better understand the features, benefits, and limitations of physician disability insurance.